abhishekprakash256/ML-Stack/Hands_on_mahine_learning/Notes/ch-2.md

 test set is representative of the overall population

-- Try the different metrics of the machine learning data to feed before into the model as playaround with different combo
+- Try the different metrics of the machine learning data to feed before into the model as playground with different combo

 ### Data processsing